-The Tax Act may affect the results in certain investments and partnerships in which we are the non-controlling interest owner.
-The information needed to determine a provisional estimate is not currently available (such as for interest deduction limitations in those entities and the changed definition of a U.S. Shareholder).
-Accordingly, no provisional estimates were recorded.
+The Tax Act may affect the results in certain investments and partnerships in which we are a non-controlling interest owner.
+At December 31, 2017, the information needed to determine a provisional estimate was not available (such as for interest deduction limitations in those entities and the changed definition of a U.S. Shareholder), and accordingly, no provisional estimates were recorded.
+We have since completed our review of these investments and partnerships.
+We consider the accounting for this item to be complete and no measurement period change was recorded.